 - How will the setting prepare and support my child/young person to join the next stage of education and life?

-St Thomas More Catholic Academy understands what a stressful time moving schools can be; therefore, many strategies are in place to enable your child’s transition to run as smoothly as possible.
-These include: On entry:-
+St Thomas More Catholic Academy understands what a stressful time moving schools can be.
+Therefore, many strategies are in place to enable your child’s transition to run as smoothly as possible.

-- A planned programme of visits in the summer term prior to the September start.
-This includes a visit with parents/carers to become familiar with the school site and to explain the various facilities available; visits with teachers from your child’s primary school and several visits to the Nurture Club (if your child is part of this) Parent/carers are invited to a formal meeting at the school led by the Head Teacher and Head of Year 7 so that they know what to expect and are encouraged to share any concerns with the school
+- A planned programme of visits in the spring and summer term prior to the September start.
+This includes a visit with parents/carers to become familiar with the academy site and to explain the various facilities available; visits with teachers from your child’s primary academy.
+Parent/carers are invited to a formal meeting at the Academy led by the Head Teacher and Head of Year 7 so that they know what to expect and are encouraged to share any concerns with the staff.

-- Our Assistant SENCOs (Mrs Templeton) and Mrs Mutton visit all children with Special Educational Needs in their primary setting.
-Where concerns are raised, Mrs Templeton or Mrs Mutton may visit the setting and meet with parents to discuss any issues or concerns.
-In some circumstances, individual arrangements may be tailored for starting school such as shorter hours
+- Our SENCO (Mrs Lovatt) and Assistant SENCOs (Miss Mutton and Mrs Wheeler) visit all children with Special Educational Needs in their primary setting.
+Where concerns are raised, Mrs Lovatt, Miss Mutton or Mrs Wheeler may visit the setting and meet with parents to discuss any issues or concerns.

-- Mrs Templeton or Mrs Lovatt meet the SENCOs from the primary schools to share information regarding SEN pupils
+- Mrs Lovatt meets the SENCOs from the MAC Primary Academies on a termly basis to share information regarding SEND pupils.

-- Opportunities to work with local primary schools are actively encouraged so that children are familiar with them (e.g. French taster sessions, Maths taster sessions, English taster sessions etc.)
+- Opportunities to work with local primary academies are actively encouraged so that children are familiar with them (e.g. French taster sessions, Maths taster sessions, English taster sessions etc.)

-- The child’s Primary school will forward your child’s records to us.
-Where there are concerns the primary SENCO will be contacted by phone.
+- Your child’s primary school will forward your child’s records to us and an updated pupil passport.
+Where there are further concerns, the primary SENCO will be contacted by phone.